 High Power Charging

-If you have a long commute, we recommend configuring your Model S with Dual Chargers and ordering the Wall Connector (coming late 2014).
+If you have a long commute, we recommend configuring your Model S with Dual Chargers and ordering the Wall Connector (coming mid 2015).
 This pairing will allow you to recharge quickly overnight.

 Load up the car and start driving!